danomatika/PdParty/doc/PdParty_User_Guide.md

 * **[r #osc-in]**: incoming OSC messages
 * **[s #osc-out]**: outgoing OSC messages

-Also, most of these events can also be streamed over OSC, included Pd prints.
+All of the PdParty events can be streamed over OSC, included Pd prints.
 The receive addresses are as follows:

 * /pdparty/touch
 * /pdparty/accelrate
 * /pdparty/locate
+* /pdparty/heading
 * /pdparty/key
 * /pdparty/print

-See tests/osc.pd for an example:
+See tests/osc-event-receiver.pd in the PdParty source repository for an event receiver you can use while patching & debugging on your computer:

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/screenshots/osc_patch.png"/><br/>
-	osc.pd test patch
+	osc-event-receiver.pd test patch
 </p>

-Also, try this with the tests/pdparty/Osc scene on the device:
+Also, try the tests/osc-test.pd test patch on your computer with the tests/pdparty/Osc scene on the device for a simple example on two-way communication:

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/screenshots/pdparty_osc_scene_iPhone.png"/><br/>